Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Introduction

-In this paper, we propose a muted attack that does not require intercept-and-resend operation, which is applicable to high-speed QKD systems.
-Unlike blinding attack~\cite{Lydersen2010,anqi2016,zhihao2020,binwu2022}, the muted attack does not require injecting strong light to switch the SPAD into the linear mode, but instead maintains its working in Geiger mode continuously.
-By implementing the muted attack, Eve can determine whether Bob's SPAD is capable of responding normally to the photons sent by Alice.
-Combined with Bob's basis selection information, she is able to learn nearly all of the key information.
-To verify the feasibility of the muted attack, we performed experimental tests on a SPAD equipped with a width discriminator, operating at the gate frequency $1~\giga\hertz$.
-When Bob is under attack, the SPAD is forced to continuously generate wide avalanches that are filtered out by the width discriminator.
-Thus, although the SPAD senses the photons emitted by Eve and triggers a strong avalanche, it cannot register a click, being muted.
-Furthermore, to analyze the impact of muted attack on the security of the QKD system, we simulated the key rate based on the experimental data under the condition that Alice and Bob are unaware of it.
+In this paper, we establish a security analysis model for a QKD system under a class of non-intercept-resend attacks -- the orthogonal state attack that randomly transmits hacking pulse orthogonal to Alice's signal pulses to extract key information.
+Building upon this theoretical framework, we propose a muted attack that does not require intercept-resend operation, which exploits the vulnerability of a high-speed SPAD used in a QKD system.
+Unlike blinding attack~\cite{Lydersen2010,anqi2016,zhihao2020,gao2022}, the muted attack does not inject bright light to switch the SPAD to the linear mode, but instead sends multi-photon pulses to maintain its working in Geiger mode continuously.
+Only when Alice's state is orthogonal to that sent by Eve, Bob's SPAD is capable of responding normally to the photons sent by Alice.
+Otherwise, Bob's SPAD is inactive.
+Combined with Bob's basis selection information, Eve is able to learn nearly all of the key information.
+We then specifically propose a muted attack belonging to the class of orthogonal state attack.
+The feasibility of muted attack is verified by experimental tests on a SPAD equipped with a width discriminator, operating at the gate frequency \SI{1}{\giga\hertz}.
+Furthermore, we analyze the implementation security impact of the orthogonal state attack based on the theoretical model and experimental data of muted attack and dead-time attack under the condition that Alice and Bob are unaware of the attack.